 Taylor Hooton, 17, committed suicide; his parents say it was because of mood swings brought on by steroids.
 Young people need to know that even for a major-league star, there are consequences for steroid use.

+The answer to the question of why Congress would spend time and money attempting to prove that a prominent athlete lied is found in a name.
+Taylor Hooton.
 The government might not have backed off on the pursuit of the truth aboutÂ Roger Clemens, anyway, given the nature of the high-profile hearing Feb.
 13, 2008, that seemed to leave an odor of perjury in those hallowed chambers.
 But it really can’t back off on Taylor Hooton.